 Annotate and discuss any web page using Hypothes.is.
 You can share your annotations with fellow learners by adding the course code.
 Create an account on Hypothes.is and complete the annotation activity below.

 Hypothes.is is an open source online tool that enables you to annotate any web page or pdf document accessible online via your browser and to share these annotations publicly.
 Users can also reply to annotations.
-Hypothes.is supports tags, so annotations tagged using the “IPM102” course code for Initiating a project’ will be harvested and appear in the [Introduction to project management/IPM102/Feed course feed].
+Hypothes.is supports tags, so annotations tagged using the “IPM102” course code for Initiating a project will be harvested and appear in the course feed.

 Typically an OERu course will prompt learners to annotate and comment on a designated web page or pdf document online.
 However, remember that you can annotate any web page you find online and by tagging your annotation using the course code, this resource comment will be shared with your peers via the course feed.
 In short, don’t restrict your annotations to the predetermined resource links embedded in the materials.